adam-hughes-devinit/adt/README.md

 Users with accounts can sign in and sign out through links on the navbar.
 ### Users Belong to Organizations

-By default, users don’t have organizational owners.
+By default, users don't have organizational owners.
 But, after a user creates an account, an admin from an organization (likely AidData) can add that user to his or her organization from the list of users, available from the navbar or at `[root]/users`.
 The admin can also remove that user from the organization.
 Users who belong to an organization (likely AidData) can:

 - edit projects which belong to their organization